-The surprises don't stop with the regulations.
 The TSA's well-written (and often humorous) blog, overseen by "Blogger Bob," agency Social Media Analyst Curtis Robert Burns, regularly reports on items that have been confiscated from passengers -- and the list can be enlightening.
 Following is a look at some of the wackier incidents.

 Who would have thought that gravy would be a menace?
 The TSA specifically warns that creamy foods, such as cheese spreads, gravy and sauces, could be confiscated.
 Peanut butter, mustard, salsa and yogurt are also off limits.
 And it goes without saying that wine, beer and other liquids need to go into your checked bag.

 Pies, cakes and baked goods are usually okay, although they may undergo extra screening.
 In January 2012, the agency underwent its own "cupcake wars" when an agent took dessert from a woman traveling from Boston to Las Vegas.
 In its defense, the agency noted that the suspicious sweet wasn't a typical cupcake with a high cake-to-frosting ratio; instead, the cupcake in a jar -- sold by Wicked Good Cupcakes in Cohasset, Massachusetts, which experienced record sales after the incident went viral -- appeared more like a gel than a solid, and thus was confiscated.

 Airport Security Q&A

 If you're bringing a pet in the cabin, it has to go through security, just like everything else.
 For cats and dogs, you take them out of their carrier and bring them through the metal detector (animals can't go through the full body scanner).